chrisleewilcox/AcornsInterviewTasks/README.md

 # Part 1
 Required Installs: Ruby, Firefox

 Copy files from repository and install packages in the gemfile.
 Set environment path to the './InterviewTasks/Part1/resources'.
-Then run 'cucumber' from the command promt in the './InterviewTasks/Part1' folder.
+Then run 'cucumber' from the command prompt in the './InterviewTasks/Part1' folder.

 # Part 2
 Required Intalls: Ruby

 Copy files from repository and install packages in the gemfile.
-Then run 'rspec zillowsearch_spec.rb' from the command promt in the './InterviewTasks/Part2/spec' folder.
+Then run 'rspec zillowsearch_spec.rb' from the command prompt in the './InterviewTasks/Part2/spec' folder.